Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Related Work

 \subsection{Non-parametric methods}

 A popular non-parametric post-processing approach is histogram binning \cite{zadrozny2001obtaining}.
-In brief, all uncalibrated confidence scores $\hat{P}_l$ are partitioned into $M$ bins with borders typically chosen such that either all bins contain the same number of samples or are of the same size.
-Next, a calibrated score $Q_m$ is assigned to each bin by optimizing a bin-wise squared loss on the validation set.
-For each new prediction, the uncalibrated confidence score $\hat{P}_{pr}$ is then replaced by the calibrated score associated to the bin $\hat{P}_{pr}$ falls into.
+In brief, all uncalibrated confidence scores $\hat{P}_l$ are partitioned into $M$ bins.
+Next, a calibrated score $Q_m$ is assigned to each bin by optimizing a bin-wise squared loss.
 Extensions to histogram binning include isotonic regression \cite{zadrozny2002transforming} and Bayesian Binning into Quantiles (BBQ) \cite{naeini2015obtaining}.
 For isotonic regression, uncalibrated confidence scores are divided into $M$ intervals and a piecewise constant function $f$ is fitted on the validation set.
-This isotonic function is then used to transform uncalibrated outputs to calibrated scores.
+This isotonic function is then used to transform uncalibrated outputs into calibrated scores.
 BBQ is a Bayesian generalization of histogram binning using the concept of Bayesian model averaging.
-A recently proposed alternative to histogram-based methods is Gaussian Process based calibration \cite{wenger2020non}.
-While most non-parametric methods do not preserve the accuracy of trained neural networks, \cite{zhang2020mix} have recently introduced an accuracy-preserving extension of isotonic regression by imposing strict isotonicity on the isotonic function.
+Recently proposed alternatives to histogram-based methods are Gaussian Process based calibration \cite{wenger2020non} and calibration via splines \cite{gupta2020calibration}.
+While these non-parametric methods do not preserve the accuracy of trained neural networks, Zhang et al. \cite{zhang2020mix} have recently introduced an accuracy-preserving extension of isotonic regression by imposing strict isotonicity on the isotonic function.